Nadia Heninger

 Former Warren Center Postdoctoral Fellow

-Varun Jog is currently an Assistant Professor at the University of Wisconsin-Madison.
+Varun Jog is currently a Professor at the the University of Cambridge.
 His research focuses on information theory, convex geometry, optimal transport, graphical models, and networks.

 WebsiteSampath Kannan